adamzolyak/README/README.md

 ## About Me

 Adam Zolyak is passionate about helping people to have more meaningful work and relationships in their lives.
-Adam pursues this passion as a product manager, developer, speaking, writing, and hackathons.
+Adam pursues this passion as a product management, maker, speaking, writing, and hackathons.

 ## Learning More